-- How do we know how much memory to free just given a pointer? - How do we keep track of the free blocks? - What do we do with the extra space when allocating a structure that is smaller than the free block it is placed in? - How do we pick a block to use for allocation -- many might fit? - How do we reinsert freed block?
+How do we know how much memory is being freed when we are given only a pointer (no length)?

+How do we keep track of the free blocks?

+What do we do with the extra space when allocating a structure that is smaller than the free block it is placed in?

+How do we pick a block to use for allocation -- many might fit?

+How do we reinsert a freed block into the heap?